sfsu-joseo/CSC645/labs/lab4/README.md

 # Lab #4: Threading clients in server side

-Please read this README file before class and use this as a reference during the lab session.
+Note: for this lab, you need to include your client.py and server.py files implemented in labs 2 and 3.

-In lab #3, hopefully you created a server program that handle client connections, process requests, and send responses back to clients using client handlers.
+In lab #3, hopefully you created a server program that handles client connections, process requests, and send responses back to clients using client handlers.
 However, this server can only handle one connection at a time.
 In other words, only one client can connect to this server.
-However, real world servers are prepared to handle multiple connections from multiple clients at the same time without affecting the server performance.
+Real world servers are prepared to handle multiple connections from multiple clients at the same time.
 In this lab, you will learn how to handle multiple connections in your server.

 First of all, lets see what we have so far: